Certificate of Graduate Studies in Trauma Counseling

 A student who is not currently enrolled in the School of Psychology & Counseling (SPC) who wishes to complete the CGS must apply as a nondegree student.
 All courses must be taken at Regent.
 Courses cannot be transferred in to the CGS programs.
 All requirements for the CGS must be completed within five years.
 Students who earn an M.A. in Counseling through the SPC cannot earn a CGS in the same subject as their major.

 Submit your application using our Regent University Online Application.

 We require an official transcript indicating successful completion of bachelor’s and master’s degree programs.
 Regent has partnered with DocuSign to offer a secure, electronic way for your previous college transcripts to be delivered on your behalf once you have registered for your first semester.

-If you have an unofficial copy of your college transcripts, please email those to email@example.com using the subject line: SPC Certificate Application Pieces.
+If you have an unofficial copy of your college transcripts, please submit those to regent.edu/items.

 If you are an international student, or you earned college credit at non-US institutions, please submit your transcripts for a third-party course-by-course evaluation.
 Learn more and find recommended agencies.

 Please complete a brief admissions questionnaire based on your professional goals and interests, and provide thoughtful and thorough responses.
 This will give us a better opportunity to get to know you and see how your objectives align with our programs.
 Once completed, the questionnaire will be sent directly to an admissions counselor who will be in touch with you to help complete the rest of your application.
 Access the Admissions Questionnaire.